JimmyW17/ImaVId/README.md

 ## The inspiration for this app

-This app is heavily influenced by the online entertainment hubs such as imgur, giphy, and reddit.
+This app is heavily influenced by online entertainment hubs such as imgur, giphy, and reddit.
 I wanted to make an app where anyone can spend hours on and have fun.

 ## Technology & languages used